2018: Stanford remembers

 Richard Taylor, Nobel Prize-winning particle physicist who carried out experiments that led to the discovery of quarks, died Feb.
 22 at his home on the Stanford University campus.
 He was a professor emeritus of physics at Stanford and at SLAC National Accelerator Laboratory.

 Gerald “Jerry” Reaven, MD, an endocrinologist and professor emeritus of medicine who gained international recognition for coining the term Syndrome X — now known as metabolic syndrome — died Feb.
-12 at his home on the Stanford University campus.
+12 at his home on the Stanford campus.

 Harry W. “Hunk” Anderson, philanthropist and art collector whose family made their collection of postwar American art available to the world through the gift of the Anderson Collection at Stanford University, died Feb.
 7 in Atherton, California.